Close Menu

 Having filters in your pool is a sure way of ensuring you have clean water.
 You can also use chemicals like algaecide and chlorine to kill various germs and keep your water healthy.

-Pets carry a lot of germs, keep pets away from the pool.
+Pets carry a lot of germs, keep pets away from the swimming pool.
 In the vein, people with sores or open wounds shouldn’t be in the pool.
 The same rule applies to people who are sick.
 For babies, make sure they put on swimming diapers to prevent leakage into the pool.

 Conclusion